 A while ago I finished Dracula, the (grand-)father of all vampire and zombie stories.
 What a great novel that is!
 Admittedly it is a little slow-moving but the atmosphere is better than in any of the now popular TV series.
 Of course, I wanted to do an analysis of the publicly available Dracula text.

 The following code should be mostly self-explanatory.
 First the original text (downloaded from Project Gutenberg: Bram Stoker: Dracula) is broken down into separate sentences.
-After that the sentiment for each sentence is being evaluated and all the values smoothed out (by using some kind of specialized low pass filter).
+After that the sentiment for each sentence is being evaluated (to understand the basics of sentiment analysis see this post: Learning Data Science: Sentiment Analysis with Naive Bayes) and all the values smoothed out (by using some kind of specialized low pass filter).
 Finally the transformed values are plotted:

 library(syuzhet) dracula <- get_text_as_string("data/pg345.txt") Dracula <- get_sentences(dracula) Dracula_sent <- get_sentiment(Dracula, method = "bing") ft_values <- get_dct_transform(Dracula_sent, low_pass_size = 3, scale_range = TRUE) plot(ft_values, type = "l", main = "Dracula using Transformed Values", xlab = "Narrative Time", ylab = "Emotional Valence", col = "red") abline(h = 0)